vicenteherrera/kubernetes_tutorial/docs/99_troubleshooting.md

 Error: Error parsing /home/mord/code/amd/infra/main.tf: At 19:25: Unknown token: 19:25 IDENT module.resource_group.name
 ```

-Update your terraform binary to latest version (at least v0.12.10).
+*Solution*: Update your terraform binary to latest version (at least v0.12.10).
 Make sure you go to the official page referenced in this documentation for the latest one.

 ### Grafana's dashboard shows Error "Bad Gateway", and no data

-You need to specify __--set rbac.create=true__ when you install the Helm chart.
+*Solution*: You need to specify __--set rbac.create=true__ when you install the Helm chart.

 ```
 helm install --namespace monitoring --name prometheus stable/prometheus-operator --set rbac.create=true